sage-code/maj/case.md

 **design:**

-* we re-purpose some redundant letters: { J, K, Q, X },
+* we re-purpose some redundant letters: { K, Q, X, Y },
 * we do not use cedilla and weird letters found in Franch, Romanian or German,
 * we try to make the language very articulate and less annoying,
 * we create strong and simple grammar rules to reduce complexity,
-* we optimize the language using programming algorithms.
+* we try to find best match for word to be short and easy to pronounce,
+* for Maj we will create short words,
+* for Maj we will have a reduced vocabulary under 1000 words.

 **rules:**

 * maj do not use "s" rule for plural: { English, Spanish, French }
 * maj is using "e" rule to make plural like in: { Italian, Romanian };
-* we use suffix for main word elements: adjective, verbs, nouns;
+* we use a suffix for word elements: adjective, adverb, verbs, nouns;
-* we use fixed length words, determined by average frequency of word category;
+* we use short words, determined by average frequency of word category;
 * we use invariant forms of nouns and verbs. there are no irregular verbs;
-* we eliminate synonyms the best we can and we prefer one meaning for one word.
+* we eliminate synonyms the best we can and we prefer one meaning for one word;
+* word pronunciation is original to Maj and do not follow the origin of word.

 # but why